 The Origin Of Species: 150th Anniversary EditionSignet #ad - Its acceptance revolutionized the course of science.
 As sir julian huxley, the importance of darwin’s contribution to modern scientific knowledge is almost impossible to evaluate: “a truly great book, points out in his illuminating introduction, the noted biologist, one which can still be read with profit by professional biologist.

-The Origin Of Species: 150th Anniversary Edition #ad - Includes an introduction by Sir Julian Huxley.
+Includes an introduction by Sir Julian Huxley.
 Charles darwin’s classic that exploded into public controversy, revolutionized the course of science, and continues to transform our views of the world.
 Few other books have created such a lasting storm of controversy as The Origin of Species.
 Darwin’s theory that species derive from other species by a gradual evolutionary process and that the average level of each species is heightened by the “survival of the fittest” stirred up popular debate to fever pitch.